carltonupp/carlton.upperdine.dev/content/posts/csharp-pattern-matching.md

 categories = ["blog"]
 +++

-It's been a few months since my last blog post, so my resolution of one
+It's been a few months since my last blog post, so my new year's resolution of one blog post per month is officially dead in the water!
+I've had a few posts planned for a while now but in all honesty my motivation just hasn't been there to write.
+The lockdown has taken a lot from people both physically and mentally, myself included, so I made a deal with myself to take a break from any tech related hobby projects until I felt okay again.
+The deal worked out quite well for me, as I'm now back with a recharged mind, so expect normal scheduling to resume.
+Now I'm done pouring my heart out, let's get to the interesting bit!

 I'm a big fan of F# and functional programming in general, and when people ask me what I like in particular about F# I immediately mention pattern matching.
 F# has had incredibly powerful pattern matching support available for a long time, but over time this functionality has been added to C# as well.
 In this post I will show off a few ways that you can use pattern matching to improve your C# code.